 While there are enough reasons to choose WordPress to write a book, we’ll focus on just one component that makes the CMS special – the myriad of plugins that make site-building easy and fun.

-Below are thirty of the most downloaded and highly rated plugins you should consider when building your WordPress website:
+Below are thirty of the most downloaded and highly rated plugins you should consider when building and hosting your WordPress website:

 Whether you want a personal blog or eCommerce online store, JetPack is an essential plugin that can help you optimize your site, boost your traffic, improve your security, and more.